lkosch/learning-git/README.md

 ## git status [Documentation](http://git-scm.com/docs/git-status "Git Status Documentation")

 Tells you what branch you are on.
 Gives a general overview of untracked files, files that haven't been staged, and files that are staged and ready for commit.
 Files can show up in the Changes to be commited and the Changes not staged for commit if the file has been modified since the last time it was staged.
+This can also be used to show unmerged files if there has been a merge conflict.

 ```
 git status